avilashsaha035/project-brain-mcp/README.md

 # 🧠 Project Brain MCP

 An MCP server that reads any codebase and explains it using AI.
-Point it at any local project folder and ask questions in plain language.
+Point it at any `github repo url` / `local project folder` and ask questions in plain language.

 ## 🔧 Tools